 BCom International Economic Groupings Notes Study Material

 BCom International Economic Groupings Notes Study Material: We provide to all the students of Bachelor of Commerce.
 BCom 1st, 2nd, and 3rd Year Business Environment Notes Study material, Business Environment question answers, sample papers, mock test papers, and pdf.
-At gurujistudy.com you can easily get all these study material and notes for free.
+At gurujistudy.com you can easily get all these study materials and notes for free.
 Here in this post, we are happy to provide you BCom International Economic Groupings Notes Study Material.

 MEANING OF ECONOMIC GROUPINGS

-Economic grouping can be viewed as one of the major instruments for promoting international trade activities among countries through removal of barriers to mutual trade in goods and services by means of liberated trade areas, customs unions and other preferential trade arrangements.
 In other words, economic groupings are trade and/or development agreements to liberalize trade among the group of countries and are being effectively used as an instrument to gain market access among the signatory countries.
-Such agreements also take place for distribution of production of capacities to avoid or reduce competition.
-It implies the most desirable structure of inter-regional economy through the formation of a customs union or union of a free trade within the region and deliberately introducing all desirable elements of co-ordination and unification.
+Such agreements also take place for the distribution of production of capacities to avoid or reduce competition.
+It implies the most desirable structure of the inter-regional economy through the formation of a customs union or union of free trade within the region and deliberately introducing all desirable elements of coordination and unification.
+(BCom International Economic Groupings Notes Study Material)

-When two or more countries come together to form a regional trade grouping, that will have two types of effects.
-The first is the trade creating effect. which will increase the national income in the participating countries.
-The second will be the trade diversion effect, meaning a resulting change in the direction of trade activities in favour of the member countries and against the non-members.
-Such agreements are against the basic principle of economics that a country should produce those products in which it has comparative cost advantage and import those products in which one has comparative cost disadvantage.
-Such agreements are also against the theory of multinational trade which is being preached by all the international organizations like GATT, UNCTAD, World Bank, IMF, WTO etc. It is believed that such groupings may provide benefit to signatory countries for the time being but is against the larger interest of world community.
+Such agreements are against the basic principle of economics that a country should produce those products in which it has a comparative cost advantage and import those products in which one has a comparative cost disadvantage.
+Such agreements are also against the theory of multinational trade which is being preached by all the international organizations like GATT, UNCTAD, World Bank, IMF, WTO etc. It is believed that such groupings may provide benefit to signatory countries for the time being but is against the larger interest of the world community.
 However, they have not been banned by WTO.

 FORMS OF ECONOMIC GROUPINGS

 Regional economic groupings aim at creating a larger economic unit from smaller national economies.
-For this purpose, they aim to remove trade barriers and establish closer co-ordination and co-operation among the countries involved.
+For this purpose, they aim to remove trade barriers and establish closer coordination and cooperation among the countries involved.
 Depending upon the level of integration, regional economic groupings may be classified into six major groups as follows:

 - Preferential trade areas